-Ohio, Assoc This Agreement made, by and between the State of and the Ohio Civil Service Employees ciation, Local 11, AFSCME (OCSEA), and (Grievant) is hereto. , emplo Bargai WHEREAS, there is now pending, a grievance filed by the above named byee and OCSEA againstpursuant to the Collect ining Agreement, identified as grievance number I on the following allegations: iive - Agree The Employer violated section of the Collective Bargaining ment. the all WHEREAS,denies any liability in connection with leged claim; h matter WHEREAS, all parties hereto wish to reach a full and final settlement of all rs and causes of action arising out of the claim hereinafter set forth; agreer Now therefore, all parties hereto, in consideration of their mutual covenants a ments to be performed, as hereinafter set forth, agree as follows: ınd events have t OCSEA agrees to waive any and all rights it may currently or subsequently ess to obtain any reparation, restitution or redress for its members as a result of swhich formed the basis of the aforementioned grievance, including the right the grievance resolved through arbitration, or through resort to administrative all or through the institution of legal action.
+This Agreement made , by and between the State of Ohio, and the Ohio Civil Service Employees Association, Local 11, AFSCME (OCSEA), and (Grievant), parties hereto.

+WHEREAS, there is now pending, a grievance filed by the above named employee and OCSEA against pursuant to the Collective Bargaining Agreement, identified as grievance number based on the following allegations:

+The Employer violated section of the Collective Bargaining Agreement.

+WHEREAS, denies any liability in connection with the alleged claim;

+WHEREAS, all parties hereto wish to reach a full and final settlement of all matters and causes of action arising out of the claim hereinafter set forth;

+Now therefore, all parties hereto, in consideration of their mutual covenants and agreements to be performed, as hereinafter set forth, agree as follows:

+OCSEA agrees to waive any and all rights it may currently or subsequently possess to obtain any reparation, restitution or redress for its members as a result of the events which formed the basis of the aforementioned grievance, including the right to have the grievance resolved through arbitration, or through resort to administrative appeal or through the institution of legal action.
 OCSEA agrees to withdraw the aforementioned grievance and to waive its right to pursue any and all claims that may arise as a result of the timely implementation of the terms of this Agreement.